 To share a Google Drive file, click on that file in your folder and open the Share option.
 Select "Get sharable link", then select "More" and choose the "Public on the web" option.
 Save those settings and copy the link.

 To turn the share links into direct download links, replace the /edit?usp=sharing part with:

 ?format=doc or ?format=pdf (for shared Documents)

 - ?format=xlsx or ?format=pdf (for shared Spreadsheets)

-Add the link to a Text, Photo, or Button element on your Jimdo site and turn it into a hyperlink to make the download available to visitors.
+Add the link to a Text, Photo, or Button element on your Jimdo site to make the download available to visitors.